vitessio/website/content/en/docs/faq/_index.md

 ## What are good videos to watch to get started learning about Vitess?

-PlanetScale hosts a number of videos that can be watched to start learning about Vitess.
-The full list of hosted videos can be found [here](https://www.planetscale.com/resources).
+We have a number of [recorded presentations and videos](https://vitess.io/docs/resources/presentations/) that can be watched to start learning about Vitess.

+PlanetScale also hosts a [number of videos](https://www.planetscale.com/resources) on Vitess.

-For a curated list please check out a PlanetScale blog post [here](https://www.planetscale.com/blog/videos-intro-to-vitess-its-powerful-capabilities-and-how-to-get-started).
+* For a curated list please check out a PlanetScale blog post [here](https://www.planetscale.com/blog/videos-intro-to-vitess-its-powerful-capabilities-and-how-to-get-started).

 ## Where can I read additional FAQs?